JohnnyLee10/JohnnyLee10.github.io/_posts/2015-12-6-Final-Week.md

 The class itself was amazing.
 Coming from a background of just Java and Python, learning a language like C++ really teaching you so much of how everything is handled under the hood.
 Not just for C++ but for languages like Java and Python.
 You connect the dots together and it's a great feeling.
 If/when the time comes that I will program in Java or Python or any other language, I feel like my programming skills are just way sharper just because of the ability to compare to a lower level language like C++.

+As of now, all I can really do is try to be patient and hope that all goes well for me in the class.
+As a senior, having to retake this class would really set me back from my goals of graduating at a specific time and puruing a role in the real world.

+Tip of the semester: Time management is what I felt was a theme within my blog entries.
+You can be the most sharpest person about not wasting a single minute of your day while getting healthy sleep, but if you overload yourself with too many responsibilities, not even you will be able to fill it all.
+I have never overloaded myself with too much course work for that reason, yet, I still continue to have my downfalls.
+But I will continue to keep this technique and hope for better days.
+If you can handle the stress, all power to you and I envy you.

+You can never go wrong with taking a course from Dr. Downing.
+He stays up to date on all the real world tools and guest speakers are very amazed when they hear that we're using the same tools.
+But his courses aren't easy.
+So be careful what other courses you regiser for along with it or how many hours a week you're working, etc. Balance.
+Time management.
+Practice.

+I learned so much from the students that I got paired up with.
+I have a few side projects in mind that I plan to do over the winter break after soaking some idaeas and knowledge from my peers and what Dr. Downing has showed me.